ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/websites/wordpress.md

 .. warning::
   Whilst WordPress is simple to get up and running with, you should note that it can present a security risk if WordPress, and any plugins and themes you choose to use, are not kept up to date.
 Due to it's popularity, WordPress is one of the most targetted applications on the internet.

   Care should be taken when installing any third party plugins or themes, as these con often be the source of a full server compromise.
-Only install from reputable sources and be very wary of any site that claims to have premium themes for cheap or free, these are often ``backdoor``ed in some way.
+Only install from reputable sources and be very wary of any site that claims to have premium themes for cheap or free, these are often backdoor'ed in some way.

   For more information on keeping your WordPress site secure please see :doc:`/security/wordpress`
 ```